 Do I need an immigration lawyer for a naturalization application?

-Because becoming a naturalized citizen can be complex and arduous, it is advisable to consult with an immigration lawyer to help you avoid common pitfalls in an application, but it is not mandatory to do so.
+Because becoming a naturalized citizen can be complex and arduous, most applicants would benefit from consulting with an immigration lawyer to help you avoid common pitfalls in an application, but it’s not mandatory to.

-How many times can I apply to get US citizenship?
+How many times can I apply to get United States citizenship?

-There is no restriction on the number of times you can apply for US citizenship, but you would need to pay the filing fee each time you submit an N-400 form.
+There is no restriction on the number of times you can apply to become an American citizen, but you would need to pay the filing fee each time you submit an N-400 form.

 What documents should I bring to the naturalization interview?

-You should bring proof of identity, documentation of your legal status, and verification of the information you have provided in your application.
+When you go to the USCIS office for your interview, you should bring proof of identity, the necessary documentation of your legal status, and verification of the information you have provided in your application to become an American citizen.

 How much does it cost to become a US citizen?

-The cost for applying for US citizenship is $725, which comprises $640 for processing the application and $85 for biometric services.
-These fees are not refundable, irrespective of whether the US government approves or denies the application.
+The cost for applying for U.S. citizenship via the naturalization process is $725, which comprises $640 for processing the application and $85 for biometric services.
+These fees are not refundable, irrespective of whether the US government body, the Department of Homeland Security, approves or denies the application.

 Does the US allow dual citizenship?